avalen28/frontend-Walk-Away-app/README.md

 ### MVP

-- User can sign up and create a new account
+- User can sign up and create a new account.
 - User can login.
 - User can log out.
 - User can see his profile.
 - User can edit his profile.
 - User can see all Routes.
+- User can delete his profile.

+### Backlog - finished

 - User can filter routes by name, distance or level.
 - User can see information about specific route.
-- User can compare his User inventary with the Route Inventary.
+- User can compare his user inventary with the route inventary.
-- User can edit his User Inventary.
+- User can edit his user inventary.
 - User can see his saved routes.
 - User can save routes.
 - User can unsave routes.